Inverse images of positive closed currents under holomorphic endomorphisms of compact K\"ahler manifolds

 \section{Estimates of $d^{-i}\langle U_{L^{n-i}(S-\alpha_S)},\Lambda(R_{n,i-1})-R_{n,i}\rangle$}

-We start by constructing two sequences of cut-off functions playing the role of smoothing out the boundary of the neighborhoods of $E$ and a subset of $V\setminus E$, on each of which the currents $L^{n-i}(S-\alpha_S)$ and $f_*(\omega^{k-p+1})$ have different analytic properties. \begin{lemma}[See Lemma 2.2.6 in ~\cite{DS09}] Let $\chi:\R\cup\{-\infty\}\to\R$ be a convex increasing function such that $\chi'$ is bounded.
-Then, for every DSH function $\varphi$, $\chi(\varphi)$ is DSH and
+We start by constructing two families of cut-off functions playing the role of smoothing out the boundary of the neighborhoods of $E$ and a subset of $V\setminus E$, on each of which the currents $L^{n-i}(S-\alpha_S)$ and $f_*(\omega^{k-p+1})$ have different analytic properties.